simonberner/memorize21/README.md

 ### Versioning
 - [Intro to Semantic Versioning](https://www.geeksforgeeks.org/introduction-semantic-versioning/)
 - [Semantic Versioning 2.0.0](https://semver.org/)
 ### In-app purchase
 - A StoreKit configuration file lets us mock and create some fake products
+- Testing: We can simulate a failed transaction via Editor -> Fail Transactions

 ## Fastlane
 The fastest steps which I took to setup fastlane for this project were the following: